redis/redis-doc/topics/modules-api-ref.md

 is returned.

-When the client exist and the `ci` pointer is not NULL, but points to a structure of type RedisModuleClientInfo, previously initialized with the correct `REDISMODULE_CLIENTINFO_INITIALIZER`, the structure is populated with the following fields:
+When the client exist and the `ci` pointer is not NULL, but points to a structure of type `RedisModuleClientInfo`, previously initialized with the correct `REDISMODULE_CLIENTINFO_INITIALIZER`, the structure is populated with the following fields: